rkluger68/cpycourse/docs/training/main-course/functions.md

 ```

 Functions can contain `return` at multiple places in the function body.
 Every
-return statement leads to immediately leaving the function.
+return statement leads to immediately leaving the function, the return value
+being the function's result.

 While Python functions always return a *single* object you can easily return
 multiple values by packing them into a collection (`tuple`, `list`, ...).